Uppsala: Roads

 The European route E4 highway passes to the east of the city and provides the main connection by road to Uppsala.
 Several other smaller roads, such as Riksväg 72 and 55, connects the city with cities such as Enköping and Sala.

 Public Transport

 Buses

 Buses within Uppsala Municipality and county are operated by UL.
 Bus lines in Uppsala go under two categories: city buses, and county buses.
 City bus lines, of which there are 15, are meant for journeys within the city.
 County buses, are instead meant for journeys within the wider municipality and county.
 The type of bus line can be seen by its colour, as city buses are painted green while county buses are painted yellow.
-Three city buses, 30, 31, and 32, are known as mjuka linjer, literally "soft lines", which are fitted for the elderly and disabled, by having stops closer to places like hospitals and pharmacys, in order to reduce walking distance.

 Trains

 Uppsala Central Station is one of the busiest train stations in Sweden, with around 45 000 passengers per day.
 The station is served by several different train operators, with Mälartåg, SJ and SL being the primary ones, while Vy operates night trains to Narvik.

 Trains depart Uppsala Central Station in three directions.
 There are trains to the south, Arlanda, Stockholm and Linköping, to the northwest, Dalarna and Sala, and to the north Gävle, Sundsvall, Östersund and to the northern half of Sweden as well as sleeper trains to Narvik in Norway.